Can these minimalist phones save us from our smartphone obsession? | ZDNet

 You can expect more phones to appear that straddle the line between feature phones and smartphones.
 KaiOS is an app store-driven experience for feature phones.
 While its technical ancestry derives from the abandoned effort to create a Firefox-based mobile operating system, its spiritual ancestor is the BREW feature phone app system with which Qualcomm enjoyed a strong if limited run starting in 2001.
 One of the strongest endorsements of the operating system has come from a surprising source in Google, which has made Google Maps an early application -- even as it has sought to pare down many of its leading apps for its own Android Go initiative for low-cost phones.

-While smartphone apps have far eclipsed the capabilities of that system, feature phones have also evolved since those days, and KaiOS apps take advantage of larger displays, more powerful processors, Wi-Fi, and LTE.
+While smartphone apps have far eclipsed the capabilities of BREW, feature phones have also evolved since those days, and KaiOS apps take advantage of larger displays, more powerful processors, Wi-Fi, and LTE.
 A key focus area for KaiOS is emerging economies; the platform is available in the latest Nokia 8110 banana feature phone announced at Mobile World Congress.
-However, we can expect it to expand beyond its first few US handsets, which include the Alcatel GoFlip 2 on AT&T.
+However, we can expect it to expand beyond its first few US handsets, which include the Alcatel GoFlip on AT&T.

-The most resonant bit of marketing Microsoft ever created for Windows Phone was a commercial that positioned devices based on its mobile operating systems as "a phone to save us from our phones."
+The most resonant marketing Microsoft ever created for Windows Phone was a commercial that positioned devices based on its mobile operating systems as "a phone to save us from our phones."
 Unfortunately for Microsoft, Windows Phones fell short of that salvation even as the humorous distractions shown in in the ads rang true.
 But as these phones attempt the same goal, those wishing to avoid being distracted by smartphones can use a feature integrated into every such device: The power button.

 PREVIOUS AND RELATED COVERAGE